yuzhoumo/piazzabox/README.md

 ![screenshot](screenshot.png)

 ### Usage

 1. Rename the `secrets.template.json` file to `secrets.json` and fill in your email and password for Piazza.
 2. Run `python3 piazzabox.py` and choose Piazza courses to archive.
-3. View the generated `index.html` (alternatively, host this somewhere).
+3. Open the generated `index.html` (alternatively, host this somewhere).

-If the download is interrupted or fails due to network errors, simply retry and Piazzabox will pick up where it left off.
+If Piazzabox fails due to network erros or is interrupted while archiving, simply retry and Piazzabox will pick up where it left off.

 ### Installation